 Our departure is to look like a vacation, not an escape.

-My home, the place I cannot separate from feelings of safety and love, stares at me through blank windows.
-A persistent kettledrum pounds in both temples, while an icy stone sits heavy in my gut.
+My home, the place I can’t separate from feelings of safety and love, stares through pitiless, blank windows.
+A persistent kettledrum pounds in both temples, and an icy stone sits heavy in my gut.
 I slam the hatchback door with all my weight, and the shocks moan in protest.

-Mom says I should be proud of my name, after a writer, a guy named Emile Zola.
-He actually wrote some totally outlaw things—like, if you bury the truth it will still grow.
+Mom’s right.
+Our departure is serious.
+But Zola?
+She named me after a man.
+Really.
+Don’t know whether I’ll ever live that down.
+But he, Emile Zola, actually wrote some totally outlaw things.
+If you bury the truth it will still grow.
 And, like Mom, he believed in living out loud.
 Not something I have mastered.

 Family pictures remain on the mantelpiece, rubbing shoulders with the one of Dad and Michael.